 Montalembert is situated within the prolific Abitibi Greenstone Belt that has produced over 180 M oz. of gold since early 1900s.

 The emplacement of the plutons strongly deformed and metamorphosed the rock units, reorienting the stratigraphy sub-parallel to their contacts (N-S) and inducing shear deformation.
-The Capisisit Pluton may have been the heat source for remobilization of the quartz and gold in the shear zones where the Galena, No. 2 and Rabbit veins are located.
-The silicified and quartz-bearing shear zones host 1-5% pyrite and/or pyrrhotite with trace chalcopyrite, arsenopyrite, galena and free gold.
+The Capisisit Pluton may have been the heat source for remobilization of the quartz and gold in the shear zones on the property.
+The Capisisit Deformation Zone spans 15 km and is host to multiple gold-bearing structures

 Reports of the first gold discovery south of the project area instigated a staking rush in 1947.
 The Galena, No. 1, 2, 3 and Rabbit veins were discovered in 1949 by N.A.
 Timmins (1938) Inc.

-Recorded sampling of the Galena vein in 1949-50 included gold assays of 5.03 oz/t over 1.3 ft and 2.4 oz/t over 2.6 ft*.
+Recorded sampling of the Galena vein in 1949-50 included gold assays of 5.03 oz/T over 1.3 ft and 2.4 oz/T over 2.6 ft*.
 In 1950, N.A.
 Timmins drilled 30 holes over the gold showings; however, only 7 holes were drilled below the Galena Vein and 3 holes below the No. 2 vein.
 Despite over 200 logged occurrences of veining and mineralization in the 30 holes, only 10 samples were collected including 2 from the No. 2 vein; results are unknown.

 No further work was reported in the immediate area until 1973, when Rochelom Mines conducted a bulk sampling program on the Galena Vein.
 Rochelom drilled and blasted a ~0.6 m wide trench along a 123 m length of the vein.
 In total, 80 grab and 80 bulk samples of muck were collected, representing some 5 tons of blasted material.